quellabs/wakapac/README.md

 - Properties are automatically reactive (no `setState` needed)
 - Computed properties recalculate automatically
 - Deep object and array changes are detected
+- Use computed properties for any derived values (like array lengths)

 **Component Communication:**
 - Use `notifyParent()` to send data up